-STOP 22: The first outcrops ahead on the trail are in the Spot Pond Granodiorite (Zsg).
+STOP 22: The first outcrops ahead on the trail are in the Spot Pond Granodiorite (Zsg), which is part of the Dedham Complex, a group of graniticrocks dating about 609-610 Ma in the Fells area.
 This area is recognizable by the somewhat rounded, glacially streamlined outcrops and lower fracture density (image below to left).
 Granodiorite is a coarse-grained intrusive rock in which the light-colored minerals are mostly quartz and plagioclase feldspar with smaller amounts of alkali (potassium) feldspar.
 Alkali feldspar is easy to spot because of its pink color.
 When the rock surface weathers, it develops a knobby surface (image below to right), because the quartz crystals tend to resist weathering more than feldspar.
 The Spot Pond Granodiorite is exposed over large areas at the southern end of Spot Pond and in the southern Fells west of Rt.
 93. Although the contact between the Spot Pond Granodiorite and Boojum Rock Tuff is exposed here the contact is difficult to interpret for relative ages of the units.
-However, radiometric ages for the units, the granodiorite being 609 Ma and the tuff being 596 Ma, indicate that the tuff is younger.
+However, radiometric ages for the units, the granodiorite being 609.1 Ma and the tuff being 596.3 Ma, indicate that the tuff is younger.
 Continue ahead to junction E4-9 and then turn west (right).
 After about 50 m the trail turns south (left) in a small valley.

-STOP 23: The small valley is the location of a fault that separates the Spot Pond Granodiorite (Zsg) on its east (left) side from tuff in the Lynn Volcanic Complex (Zbjc) on its west (right) side that is a younger part of the Lynn than the Boojum Rock Tuff.
+STOP 23: The small valley is the location of a fault that separates the Spot Pond Granodiorite (Zsg) on its east (left) side from units in the Lynn Volcanic Complex (Zlvc and Zlvv) on its west (right) side that is a younger part of the Lynn than the Boojum Rock Tuff.
 The younger volcanic rocks of the Lynn will be explored in detail on Part 3 of the tour.
 The trail passes a steep E-W trending scarp on the east (left) side of the trail that marks the contact between the granodiorite to the north and the volcanic rocks to the south.
 On the west (right) side of the trail, only the volcanic rocks are exposed.
 The image to the right shows the fault valley viewed from the south near Woodland Path (back up the trail).
 The dashed line shows the approximate location of the fault separating the two rock units.